ercang/blog/content/docs/boids3d/_index.md

 ![alt text](./boids-with-grid.jpg "Example 2 - Grid is visible")

 Boids algorithm uses nearby entities to calculate an entity's position and velocity.
 E.g., if a nearby obstacle is found, an avoidance vector is calculated, or if an entity has a nearby neighbour, it tries to align with it.
 To speed up finding nearby entities, I used a grid system.
-Alternatively, an octree could be implemented as it will be more memory efficient but implementing a grid is much simpler; that's why I selected the grid system for this case.
+Alternatively, an octree could be implemented as it will be more memory efficient but implementing a grid is simpler; that's why I selected the grid system for this case.

 Basically grid system makes a three-dimensional array for the world.
 It is easy to find an entity's grid index from its position.
 If an entity needs to be moved, first the current grid is found, and then the entity is removed from that grid, and afterwards, it is added to the new grid.
 It is computationally very cheap to find the entities in a grid as the list is already prepared.
 You can find more information about spatial partitioning [here](http://gameprogrammingpatterns.com/spatial-partition.html).

 Implementing a grid system increased performance significantly.
 You can run this example from the link given below.
 In this example, the world is quite crowded, so if it were more sparse, the time required to compute a single iteration would increase more linearly.
-As the world gets crowded, the benefit of the grid reduces.
+For the best performance, entities should be distributed equally to the cells.
+If all entities pile up in the same cell, then there will not be any performance improvement.

 [Run Example 2 - Grid Support](https://ercang.github.io/boids-js/2-boids-grids/)